How to become a writer: expectations vs reality

 Expectations: “I’m not that much into reading; I just want to write.”

-By reading a lot, it doesn’t only mean that you keep yourself updated.
-It also means that you can see how other writers structure their texts, how they build their characters, how they describe places.
+By reading a lot, it doesn’t only mean that you stay up-to-date.
+It also means that you can see how other writers structure their texts, how they build their characters, and how they describe places.
 Sure, there will be periods that you will be under the influence of great writers, and you’ll struggle to get over them.
-But, when you analyze the texts, you’ll figure out that you’ve learned how to improve your writing.
+But when you analyze the texts, you’ll figure out that you’ve learned how to improve your writing.

 Reality: I prefer to make a statement here.
 If you don’t read, you won’t be able to write about the things you want to express.